 This cycle is repeated and provision changes over time as an understanding of what works well for your child develops.

-For more information about the graduated approach, read our mainstream core standards.
+For more information about the graduated approach read the:

 Schools and early year providers can apply for funding if they need financial support to help deliver the support they need to for your child.
 Find out more about what support is available to schools and early years providers.